FanatiQS/wireless_atem_camera_control_and_tally/doc/atem_protocol.md

 * 0x03: Connection failed to open
 * 0x04: Closing connection (has been documented as a restart opcode by others, but I belive it is a closing opcode similar to how it works in the websocket protocol)
 * 0x05: Connection closed

+# Acknowledgements
+* Acknowledgements can be required by both the server and the client.
+* When an acknowledgement is required, the "ack request" (0x08) flag is set.
+* If other side does not acknowledge a packet that requires an acknowledgement, it should be resent.
+* ATEM resends packets fairly quickly, so they might not even have arrived at the client before ATEM resends the packet.
+* Resending packets is essential since UDP does not guarantee the packet will not get lost on the way.
+* When a packet is resent, the flag "is retransmit" (0x20) is set.
+It seems to work even if this flag is not set though.
+* An acknowledge request has the "remote packet id" set.
+It is an incrementing number local to the session.
+* An acknowledgement is done in response to an acknowlege request and sets the "ack packet id" to the value of "remote packet id".